paulnebel/paulnebel.github.io/_pages/about.md

 ## Paul Nebel - MEng PhD MBCS ![BCS Professional Member logo]({{ site.url }}/assets/images/mbcs-logo-colour-small.jpg)![European Flag]({{ site.url }}/assets/images/EU-European-Union-Flag-icon-sm.png)

-I am a freelance Virtual CTO and Innovation Facilitator specialising in business design, technology leadership and strategic analysis:
+I am an Innovation Facilitator and Virtual CTO specialising in business design and technology leadership:

- - I bring businesses and ideas to life by removing uncertainty, achieving focus and progressing through learning.
+ - I make innovation possible by removing uncertainty, achieving focus and progressing through learning.
  - I make technology work to serve the business by aligning technical requirements with strategy.
  - I maximise operational efficiency by reducing cost through experimentation and better use of technology.
  - I can help you achieve your goals of productivity, efficiency and delivery.